isomerpages/moe-acjc/_student-life/College Rules and Regulations.md

 2. The dress code for daily classroom activities is&nbsp;**Dress Code 3**, as follows:-

-1. Boys - White shirt and navy blue trousers straight-cut, in accordance with the approved style shown in figure, plain white/navy blue socks and low-cut sport shoes (no metallic or neon coloured sports shoes).
+	a.
+Boys - White shirt and navy blue trousers straight-cut, in accordance with the approved style shown in figure, plain white/navy blue socks and low-cut sport shoes (no metallic or neon coloured sports shoes). <br>
-2. Girls - White blouse with short-sleeved, navy blue knee-length skirt, A-line; not more than 2cm above kneecap; approved style shown in figure, ankle-length plain white/navy blue socks and low-cut, sports shoes (no metallic or neon coloured sports shoes).
+	b.
+Girls - White blouse with short-sleeved, navy blue knee-length skirt, A-line; not more than 2cm above kneecap; approved style shown in figure, ankle-length plain white/navy blue socks and low-cut, sports shoes (no metallic or neon coloured sports shoes). <br>
-3. Shirt/blouse must always be tucked in.
+	c.
+Shirt/blouse must always be tucked in.